vsakaria/react-accelerator-micro-fe/README.md

 Do not use `npm` to build this appllication.

+`npm` is a non-deterministic package manager, which means your version of `node_modules` will be different from my version of `node_modules`.

+`yarn` is a deterministic package manager and always reads the `yarn.lock` file first, resulting in a consistent set of modules across different clones of the project.

 Use `yarn`.
 To do this run `yarn install` in the root directory.

 If you do not have `yarn` install in your CLI then you need to follow the instructions here.